 And the music of the 1980s certainly lived up to that namesake.
 There’s just so much that our current music is still shaped by that came out of this fabulous decade.
 The vocals were loud and incredibly high.
 Suddenly, you could attach almost any effect to a snare drum (I mean, why even use drums at all?
 Just use a drum machine!).
 Keyboards provided synth parts that came to truly define how we watch movies and television (Miami Vice, anybody?).
 And the guitars … oh my!
 The hair metal genre rushed in, the shredders were in the spotlight, and the textural guitarists were laying their own foundation, even the straight rockers were still royalty.

-This year we have finally hit the 40-year anniversary since the 1980s kicked off (that can’t be right, right?).
-So, to get you ready to rock, here are ten of some of the most iconic guitar riffs that the 80s bestowed upon us.
+We finally hit the 40-year anniversary since the 1980s kicked off (that can’t be right, right?) in 2020.
+So, to celebrate, here are 10 of some of the most iconic guitar riffs that the 80s bestowed upon us.

 A few notes on the selection criteria: